Fodder Scam

 The Fodder Scam involved hundreds of millions of dollars in alleged fraudulent reimbursements from the treasury of Bihar state for fodder, medicines and husbandry supplies for non-existent livestock.

 Lalu Prasad Yadav, on the left, is the highest-profile person convicted in the fodder scam.

 The Fodder Scam was a corruption scandal that involved the embezzlement of about ₹940 crore from the government treasury of the east Indian state of Bihar.
-Among those implicated in the theft and arrested were then Chief Minister of Bihar, Lalu Prasad Yadav, as well as former Chief Minister, Jagannath Mishra.
-The scandal led to the end of Lalu's reign as Chief Minister.
+Among those implicated in the theft and arrested were then the chief minister of Bihar, Lalu Prasad Yadav, as well as former chief minister Jagannath Mishra.
+The scandal led to the end of Yadav's reign as chief minister.
 Dineshwar Prasad Sharma is also alleged to have received ₹300.60 crore from S. N. Sinha.
-On 23 December 2017, Lalu Prasad Yadav was convicted by a special CBI court while Jagannath Misra was acquitted.
+On 23 December 2017, Yadav was convicted by a special CBI court, whereas Misra was acquitted.

-The theft spanned many years, and allegedly involved numerous administrative and elected officials of Bihar State across multiple administrations of the Indian National Congress and the Janata Dal parties.
+The theft spanned many years, and allegedly involved numerous administrative and elected officials of Bihar State across multiple administrations of the Indian National Congress and the Janata Dal Parties.
 The corruption scheme involved the fabrication of "vast herds of fictitious livestock" for which fodder, medicines and animal husbandry equipment was supposedly procured.
 Although the scandal broke in 1996, the theft had been in progress, and increased in size, for over two decades.
 Besides the magnitude and duration of the theft, the scam was and continues to be covered in Indian media due to the extensive nexus among tenured bureaucrats, elected politicians and businesspeople that it revealed, and as an example of the Mafia Raj that has penetrated several state-run economic sectors in the country.

 As of May 2013, the trial was completed in 44 out of a total of 53 cases.
 More than 500 accused have been convicted and awarded punishments by various courts.